4 min read

 4. Displace the first beat

 Who says the click of the metronome has to be the downbeat?
 If you’re swinging or playing reggae, you can do amazing things for your sound by playing off the beat!
 Just as long as you can resist not making your beat 1 the metronomes beat 1.
-You can go crazy and just displace by a 1/16th note, have fun with it, really get into the groove and swing of things!
+You can go wild and just displace by a 1/16th note, have fun with it, really get into the groove and swing of things!

 5. Practice practice practice your fills